va loan network white logo

 Habitat for Humanity Fort Smith

-• Builds affordable, quality homes for veterans who contribute sweat equity.
+• Builds affordable, quality homes for Veterans who contribute sweat equity.

 • Guides participants through financial education and long-term maintenance planning.